swimming workouts and practical tips

 Your aerobic zone is the low intensity at which your body can continue to supply oxygen to your muscles.
 When you're swimming laps at a slower pace, you're in the aerobic zone.

-Think about working out in your aerobic zone like that: you should be able to carry on a conversation without too much difficulty.
-If you can't, you probably work too hard and should back off a bit.
+Think about working out in your aerobic zone like that: you should be able to easily carry on a conversation.
+If you can't, you're in a higher heart-rate zone.

 Aerobic swimming is a good choice for recovery swims.
 In the sports world, we call it active recovery.
 Low-intensity swims are a great workout to speed up the recovery processes in your body and burn more calories than doing nothing.